Market Review: Completed

 On 31 October 2017 the Commission published an interim report for the review into the effectiveness of regulation of covered gas pipelines.

-- identities the issues that will be considered by the Commission in the preparation of the draft report
+The interim report summarised stakeholder submissions to the issues paper and identified the issues that would be considered by the Commission in the draft report.

 On 27 February 2018 the Commission published a draft report that summarised its findings and draft recommendations.
 Submissions to the draft report closed on 28 March 2018.